• As low as $139/Night

 About the Area

 Historic District, a neighborhood in Beaufort, is home to this apartment.
-Bay Street and Port Royal Farmers Market are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Henry C. Chambers Waterfront Park and Port Royal Skateboard Park.
+Bay Street and Port Royal Farmers Market are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Henry C. Chambers Waterfront Park and Spanish Moss Trail.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions